Owl-Domain/Polyease/src/Polyease/readme.md

 To use this package in your code, simply reference it, nothing else specific has to be done in order to use it, as the poly-eased features are placed in the same namespaces as the official versions.

+## License

+This project (the source, and the release files, e.t.c) are not currently under any license, all rights are reserved, however it will become more permissive at a later date.

+Parts of this project are copied / derived under the MIT license from the *.NET Foundation and Contributors*, you can read their full license [here](/license-dotnet.md).